-Note: The nameplate capacity is the volume of biodiesel that can be produced during a period of 12 months under normal operating conditions.
-Source: (USDA, 2022) and Statista capacity with the actual biodiesel production in India for the past few years, which indicates the underperformance of the sector due to different reasons.
+\Note: The nameplate capacity is the volume of biodiesel that can be produced during a period of 12 months under normal operating conditions.

 The low yield of Jatropha and other inedible oilseeds makes its cultivation economically feasible on non-arable lands, India's biodiesel industry is in its infancy, and there is a lack of virgin (first-use) animal fat or vegetable oils available for biodiesel production.
 This translates into volatility in vegetable oil prices for the biodiesel manufacturers.
 Supply chain and shipment issues continue to affect the industry this year (USDA, 2022).